 - See complete PubMed studies here and search for “fluoride”.

-In all honesty, TRS can remove fluoride, but we do not know whether it can do anything to reverse the DNA damage that has been done.
+In all honesty, TRS can remove fluorine ions, but we do not know whether it can do anything to reverse the DNA damage that has been done.
 If it were my loved one, I would want to know and give it a solid 1 year test for such a debilitating situation.
 Leave your email in comments.
 I do coaching with every order through my link.

 - British Journal of Cancer, “Ciprofloxacin Induces Apoptosis and Inhibits Proliferation of Human Colorectal Carcinoma Cells”